bonitasoft/bonita-doc/md/generate-pdf-from-an-office-document.md

 * Image positioning
 * Drawing shapes
 * Alignment of some text elements
-* HTML convertion generates a single html file.
+* HTML conversion generates a single html file.
 For that matter, linked resources (like images, ...) are not supported.
 If you have images, use PDF conversion instead.
 This connector is build upon **XdocReport** third party library, for more information check their Wiki at [https://github.com/opensagres/xdocreport/wiki](https://github.com/opensagres/xdocreport/wiki)